 Cooking the tang yuan:

+I recommend to cook the tang yuan separately and not in the ginger broth as it will make the broth cloudy.
 Bring large pot of water to a boil.
 When they are rolling boil, add in the tang yuan and let them cook until they float to the top.
 Use slotted spoon to remove them and submerge them in cold water

 Serving the tang yuan:

 Portion out the cooked balls into serving bowl and ladle the sweet soup over it and serve